Business routes of Interstate 10: California

 Interstate business routes in California are assigned by the California Department of Transportation (Caltrans), but are not maintained by Caltrans unless they overlay other routes of the state highway system.
 Local authorities may request route assignment from the Caltrans Transportation System Information Program, and all requests require approval of the executive committee of the American Association of State Highway and Transportation Officials (AASHTO).

 Blythe business loop

 Interstate 10 Business is a business loop of I-10 at Blythe in Riverside County.
 The route begins at I-10 exit 236 and goes to the north along Neighbours Boulevard.
 The route turns to the east along Hobsonway through town, then crosses underneath I-10 just before the Colorado River at the Arizona state line and emerges from the underpass as Riviera Drive where the route reconnects with I-10 at exit 243.
 The business loop has major intersections with US Route 95 (US 95) and California State Route 78 (SR 78).

-The route was formerly designated as part of US 60/US 70 except along Neighbours Blvd.
+The route was formerly designated as part of US 60/US 70 except along Neighbours Boulevard.
 The eastern part of the route also conveyed US 95.